 Networking – Connecting People and Giving Back

-Natalie knows first-hand what it means to start a new life in a foreign country, the challenges of building your own business and the importance of establishing a social network.
+Natalie knows first-hand what it means to start a new life in a foreign country.
+For example, the challenges of building your own business and the importance of establishing a social network.
 She now holds “Business Brains” lunches to help others who are starting out their journey in Hoi An.
 The meetings are an opportunity to grow your network and learn from like-minded people.
-These events are a huge success, with expat and local business owners coming together for lunch to share ideas and experiences about running businesses in Vietnam.
+These events are a huge success, with expat and local business owners coming together for lunch.
+Sharing ideas and experiences about running businesses in Vietnam.
 Check the Nomad Yoga website for the next meeting.

 Scholarship Programme for Vietnamese

 Natalie is deeply connected within the Vietnamese community and understands the difficulties many are facing.
-Feeling very fortunate and privileged in her own life here in Hoi An, she likes to give back to the Vietnamese community.
-Lack of financial support is usually the key factor holding people back from fulfilling their dreams, so she decided to support Vietnamese people from humble backgrounds, who have proof of participating in a “good karma” project, like a local NGO or charity.
+Feeling very fortunate and privileged in her own life here in Hoi An.
+Natalie likes to give back to the Vietnamese community.
+Lack of financial support is usually the key factor holding people back from fulfilling their dreams.
+So she decided to support Vietnamese people from humble backgrounds, who have proof of participating in a “good karma” project, like a local NGO or charity.

-Nomad offers this scholarship program twice a year, giving the successful candidate the opportunity to take part in their 200-hour yoga teacher training course and to become a certified yoga teacher.
-Applicants must be able to speak English and provide an application letter outlining why they want to participate in teacher training, as well as a YouTube video showing their current practice.
+Nomad offers this scholarship program twice a year.
+Giving the successful candidate the opportunity to take part in their 200-hour yoga teacher training course and to become a certified yoga teacher.
+Firstly applicants must be able to speak English and provide an application letter outlining why they want to participate in teacher training.
+Also accompanied with a YouTube video showing their current practice.
 After their successful graduation, these Vietnamese students have the opportunity to join Nomad Yoga’s post-graduate internship program, and then have further employment opportunities to join the team at Nomad Yoga.

 Teamwork is Key

-With all these projects and engagements on the go, we do wonder how Natalie manages all of this, and still finds enough time for her family and two small children!
+With all these projects and engagements on the go, we do wonder how Natalie manages all of this.
+Still finding enough time for her family and two small children!
 She tells Hidden about an integral member of her team, Lanie, her General Manager.
 Lanie comes from Australia, where she sold her fitness business of 10 years to join Natalie at Nomad Yoga in Hoi An.

-While the teaching and restaurant teams focus on providing the best yoga and food experience for Nomad’s customers, Natalie and Lanie work on future strategies and how to further improve their current offerings.
-They complement each other’s skills, the positive energy between them fosters the free flow of new ideas, and their energetic personalities guarantee that these ideas become a reality.
-All with the end goal of creating an oasis for people from around the world, for yogis, travellers, and foodies from all walks of life, to come together and share their passion, adventures, and knowledge—and they are succeeding!
+The teaching and restaurant teams focus on providing the best yoga and food experience for Nomad’s customers.
+Meanwhile Natalie and Lanie work on future strategies and how to further improve their current offerings.
+They complement each other’s skills, the positive energy between them fosters the free flow of new ideas.
+Their energetic personalities guarantee that these ideas become a reality.
+Above all, with the end goal of creating an oasis for people from around the world.
+For yogis, travellers, and foodies from all walks of life, to come together and share their passion, adventures, and knowledge.
+It’s no surprise that they are succeeding!

-Hidden’s always keen to know what draws people to Hoi An, so what better advice is there than from a long-standing, “as-good-as” local?
-Natalie’s face lights up when Hidden asks her about her favourite things to do in Hoi An, and she clearly loves her second home.
+Hidden’s always keen to know what draws people to Hoi An.
+So, what better advice is there than from a long-standing, “as-good-as” local?
+Natalie’s face lights up when Hidden asks her about her favourite things to do in Hoi An.
+She clearly loves her second home.
 Even after all these years she still takes great pleasure in just walking around the city and observing day-to-day life.
 And she loves the food—she insists that you go out and discover everything Vietnam has to offer.